 Every tub is built a little different, and the drain can be located in different positions, which means you may have to adapt when installing a new waste-and-overflow.
 Sometimes the tub may even outlast the tub waste-and-overflow, forcing you to replace the drain system before you are ready to replace the tub.

 Installing a new tub waste-and-overflow can be a bit of a project so be prepared.
 If you have a raised floor, you’ll be able to access the drain from under the house, which is easier.
 If you have a slab foundation there might be an access panel that allows you to work from behind the tub.
 If there isn’t one already, there you may need to cut one in before you can get the old waste-and-overflow out and the new in.
 No matter which type of access you have, the steps are roughly the same and the project is much easier with two people.

 Start by buying a replacement waste-and-overflow tube.
-If you are installing a new tub, the manufacturer may supply the waste-and-overflow; if you are replacing only the waste-and-overflow on an existing tub, then look for one that closely resembles the old one.
+If you are installing a new tub, the manufacturer may supply the waste-and-overflow; if you are replacing only the waste-and-overflow on an existing tub, look for one that closely resembles the old one.